-Mr. Busse is admitted to practice before the Illinois Supreme Court, and the United States District Court for the Northern District of Illinois.
-He is also a member of the trial bar for the United States District Court for the Northern District of Illinois.
+Mr. Busse is admitted to practice before the Illinois Supreme Court, and the United States District Court for the Northern District of Illinois and the United States Court of Appeals, Seventh Circuit.
+He is also a member of the Trial Bar of the United States District Court for the Northern District of Illinois.

 When it matters most, experience counts

 With nearly a century of combined trial litigation experience, Busse, Busse & Grassé has a long history of obtaining optimal results for our clients.
 Click on the profile links below for more information about our exceptional attorneys.